 Foreign exchange swaps

 Norges Bank can use foreign exchange swaps to supply krone liquidity to Norwegian and foreign banks.
 Foreign exchange swaps can be used in addition to fixed-rate loans (F-loans).
-Foreign exchange swaps can also be used to supply liquidity in foreign currency (normally USD) to Norwegian banks.
+Foreign exchange swaps can also be used to supply liquidity in foreign currency to Norwegian banks.
 Maturities for foreign exchange swaps vary and depend on the liquidity situation in the banking system.

 Prices for foreign exchange swaps are normally determined by means of multiple-rate auctions.
 Banks submit bids for the desired amount and the price they are willing to pay.
 Norges Bank determines the total amount of liquidity to be allotted.
 The banks’ bids are ranked and allotments are made until the total amount is reached.
 Amounts are allotted to banks at the price submitted in their bid.